-Diseases deal with the common diseases of cucurbits, tomatoes and peppers, and sweet corn.
-The Insect module includes chewing and sucking insects, focusing on the pests for specific vegetables.
+The diseases module deals with the common diseases of cucurbits, tomatoes and peppers, and sweet corn.
+The

+Insect module includes chewing and sucking insects, focusing on the pests for specific vegetables.
 Weed management deals with the issues involved with controlling weeds as well as a few weeds for identification.
 Application Equipment and Calibration deals with the current innovations in spray applications, and basic calibration equations.